Los Angeles Child Abduction Defense Lawyers

 However, you should never construct a defense based on a page you found on the internet.
 Instead, you should work with an attorney who can launch an investigation into your alleged crime, the officers that arrested you, and the evidence that the prosecution has against you.

 Charges of child abduction can destroy your good name and ruin your life.
 The penalties imposed can include hefty fines, prison time, and a felony on your criminal record that will destroy your opportunities for employment.
 Don’t let this happen to you without fighting with everything you’ve got – there is a good chance that our award-winning criminal defense attorneys at Werksman Jackson & Quinn LLP can craft an effective defense strategy – the first step is to meet with us.
-Our team of seasoned criminal trial attorneys has the skills, experience, and talent you want on your side.
+Our team of Los Angeles criminal trial attorneys has the skills, experience, and talent you want on your side.
 Call us today at (213) 688-0460 to schedule a free consultation.